How to Handle a Cold

 - a cool-mist humidifier or steamy bathroom

-- saline (saltwater) drops for a congested nose
+- saline (saltwater) drops or spray for a congested nose

-- gentle suction of nasal mucus using a bulb syringe when necessary
+- gentle suctioning of nasal mucus using a bulb syringe in infants

-- Offer lots of liquids — breast milk or formula for babies; water and diluted juice for older kids, but no caffeinated beverages.
+- Offer lots of liquids — breast milk or formula for babies; water, electrolyte solutions, and diluted juice for older kids, but no caffeinated beverages.

 - Never give cough or cold medicine to children under 6 years old.
-Call a doctor first for older kids.
+Call a doctor first about giving these to older kids.

 When Should I Call the Doctor About a Cold?